Northwich Victoria F.C.: Grounds

 The club then tentatively agreed to share Marston Road, the home of Stafford Rangers located over 40 miles south of Northwich, to enable them to gain readmission to the Northern Premier League for the following season.
 The club hoped to secure a groundshare closer to their home town before the season started, and eventually agreed a lease on Flixton's Valley Road.
 However, the ground at Flixton did not meet ground grading requirements for the Northern Premier League.
 The club then unsuccessfully appealed the leagues refusal to allow the sub-standard ground at Flixton and followed this up with a second unsuccessful appeal as to their placement in the Southern division of the Northern Premier League.
 The club were forced to remain at Stafford, and were subsequently denied the appeal to switch to the Northern division due to the extra travelling for the away clubs.

 In 2013–14, Northwich Victoria were permitted to transfer to the Northern division and to play at Flixton's Valley Road.
 Finally, in 2015–16, Northwich returned to playing at Wincham Park as part of a renewed ground-share with Witton Albion.

 On 7 March 2016, it was announced by Witton Albion that they would terminate the groundshare agreement at the end of the 2015/16 season.

 Northwich Victoria entered a groundshare agreement with Barnton FC to play at their Townfield lane ground for the 2017–18 season, before returning to Witton Albion's Wincham Park ground from the start of the 2018–19 season.

+As of December 2023, Northwich Victoria Ground share with Winsford United at Barnton Stadium.

 Rivalries

 Vics have a fierce rivalry with Witton Albion, another Northwich team who play less than 500 yards from the former Victoria Stadium site.

-They also have a rivalry with Altrincham.
+They also have a rivalry with both Altrincham and 1874 Northwich.